kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 WHERE EXISTS (
     SELECT 1
     FROM EmployeeTemp e2
-    WHERE e2.Email = e1.Email
+    WHERE e2.WorkEmail = e1.WorkEmail
       AND e2.EmployeeID < e1.EmployeeID
 );

 -- Verify no duplicates remain
 SELECT
-    Email,
+    WorkEmail,
     COUNT(*) AS DuplicateCount
 FROM EmployeeTemp
-GROUP BY Email
+GROUP BY WorkEmail
 HAVING COUNT(*) > 1;
 ```